 She believes children need to learn consequences.
 "In a speech I made fairly recently, I talked about a young girl that was head of a prostitution ring in the southeast.
 I won’t say where in the southeast.
 And she was the Madame!
 And she had all these young girls, 14 and younger, in her prostitution ring.
 Now there’s no way that we can turn our head and ignore that."

 Shaefer worries that “decriminalizing” child prostitution sends the message that it’s OK to prostitute oneself and it’s OK to break the law.

 But Kaffie McCullough of the advocacy group "A Future.
 Not A Past" says the desire to punish is misguided.
-"Even if she’s out there by choice -- and the vast majority are not -- she’s out there by choice, she’s a child, and that choice is an indication that something is way wrong for that child," says McCullough.
+"Even if she’s out there by choice -- and the vast majority are not -- she’s a child, and that choice is an indication that something is way wrong for that child," said McCullough.